 It’s essential that you let your tenants know there will be an increase in the rent.
 You should send tenants an official written notice that outlines the new rent amount and the date it becomes effective.
 Check your state laws to see how much time is required to notify a tenant before a rent increase.

 Keep in mind that a rent increase cannot occur during a lease term unless otherwise specified.
 That being said, the written notice should be sent 30-60 days in advance of the lease end.
 If your tenant is on a month-to-month tenancy, you can raise the rent after giving the proper notice according to your state.
 Notifying your tenant ahead of time will be helpful in gauging your tenant’s plans for the next month or lease term.
 (Keep a copy of the document for future reference.)
-If they are not planning to renew, this gives you more time to screen potential tenants.
+If they are not planning to renew, this gives you more time to market your property and screen potential tenants.

 Be Aware of the Market Rates